Actindo-AG/Documentation/Payments/UserInterface/03_Refunds.md

 # Refunds

-The *Refunds* menu entry is used to monitor repayments of captures.
+The *Refunds* menu entry is used to monitor requested repayments of captures.

 It only contains the [LIST](./03a_ListRefunds.md) tab.